chromealex/ecs/Docs/GlobalEvents-Readme.md

   ...
 }
 ```
+Note that Cancel events will send cancel to all child events too.
 All Global Events run once and removed after this call, so you shoudn't Cancel them manually.

 [![](Footer.png)](/../../#glossary)